s33ding/ENEM_PySpark_ML/README.md

 # Enem_2020_2021_anomalies Data Modeling Project with PySpark

 In this project, we leverage the capabilities of PySpark to prepare models for estimating "Natural Sciences" scores and "Color and Race" variables.
-The dataset we're working with is the Enem_2020_2021_anomalies database, which can be downloaded from the following link: [Enem_2020_2021_anomalies database](link_to_dataset).
+The dataset we're working with is the Enem_2020_2021_anomalies database.

 ## Project Tasks